Purple Rain (album): Reissues

-The album was re-issued on June 23, 2017.
+Purple Rain was re-issued on June 23, 2017.
 It is the first Prince album to be remastered and reissued, and was released in a variety of formats, including a 20-track Deluxe edition with unreleased bonus tracks and a 35-track Deluxe Expanded edition with additional B-sides, rarities and a live DVD of the Purple Rain Tour from 1985.
 The album debuted at number four on the Billboard 200 at with 52,000 album-equivalent units earned in its first week.
 It debuted at number three on the Top R&B/Hip-Hop Albums chart, its highest peak in 32 years having previously spent 19 weeks atop the chart in 1984.
 The album debuted at number one on the Top R&B Albums chart and the Vinyl Albums chart.

 On June 21, 2024, a Dolby Atmos version of the original album was released to Apple Music and other streaming services.
 The new mix of the album was created from the original multi-track master tapes by Chris James.

-On April 25, 2025, this mix would be released on an audiophile Blu-ray, which also included the original 1984 stereo mix in high-definition 24bit / 96kHz audio.
+On April 25, 2025, this mix would be released on an audiophile Blu-ray, which also included the original 1984 stereo mix in high-definition 24bit / 96 kHz audio.